-Council has appointed the Directors and Managers as Disclosures Officers.
-Disclosures Officers work with the disclosures coordinator and are responsible for receiving, forwarding and/or dealing with reports made in accordance with this Policy and Internal Reporting System
+Council has appointed the Directors and Managers as Disclosure Officers.
+Disclosure Officers are responsible for receiving, forwarding and/or dealing with reports made in accordance with this Policy and Internal Reporting System

 10. Who can receive a report outside of Woollahra Council?